General RemarksPermalink

 • the likelihood is not a probability distribution over w, and its integral with respect to w does not (necessarily) equal one.

-• however, it is a probability distribution over x because integral w.r.t. $\mathbf{x}$ is $1$.
+• however, it is a probability distribution over x because integral w.r.t. x is 1.

 • i.e. the MoG likelihood itself is composed of several individual Gaussian likelihoods